erlebach/copa_recommenders/README.md

     * This was identified by equating the destination of TRUE_OD and the destination of SEGMENT_OD
     * I only keep flights where the country of origin corresponds to the country of the country of the origin

-# Remove flights within country:  shape oes from 990144 => 910561
+# Remove flights within country:  shape goes from 990144 => 910561

 # Analyze membership, families, etc
 * There is already a 1-1 correspondance between PNR and member ids